chillycats/Pelton-Research-Repo./README.md

 # Pelton Research Repository

-QUEAP (Quantum Emitter Analysis Program) was designed as a user friendly option when analyzing data from the PicoQuant system in both modes (T2 and T3).
+DQUE (Diagonistic Program for Quantum Emitters) was designed as a user friendly option when analyzing data from the PicoQuant system in both modes (T2 and T3).
 Currently the program only handles data gathered in T2 mode - most of the current updates are finishing touches on the g2 measurement normalization and fitting functions.
 Please note the Overview below that goes in depth into the structure of the program and what each file does.

 ****************************